-Something wonderful and unexpected happens when you sauté or grill radishes.
+Something wonderful and unexpected happens when you sauté or grill radishes - I love it!
 Their fresh, raw spiciness mellows into a soft, nutty flavor.
 These simple radish bites celebrate that unexpected, delicious taste along with crunchy, still-sweet snap peas and a fresh radish leaf.
 The drizzle of rosemary-scented brown butter makes them irresistible.
 I love to serve these on a cake stand for an easy, inviting touch.
 I made these on Food Network's "The Kitchen."

 Makes 20-24 bites

 - 1½ cup fresh sugar snap peas, cut in half

 - 1 bunch Easter Egg radishes (red is fine, too) with radish tops*, roots removed, leaves set aside*, cut in half